 |Arsenic, Inorganic||IRIS||Human||Tseng, 1977, Tseng et al., 1968||Skin||Skin cancer|

 |Carbon Tetrachloride||IRIS||Mouse and Rat||Nagano et al. 2007b, JBRC 1998||Liver||Hepatocellular adenoma or carcinoma|

 Inhalation Unit Risk Metadata

-In order to obtain the information needed for the toxicity assessment, for Site A COPCs (arsenic, carbon tetrachloride, and 1,1,1-Trichloroethane)the user will need to go to the Toxicity Values tool and select the appropriate chemical-specific factors needed.
+Other information needed to complete the toxicity assessment for Site A COPCs (arsenic, carbon tetrachloride, and 1,1,1-Trichloroethane) are chemical-specific parameters.
+Go to the Chemical Parameters tool under the Chemical Tools menu and select the appropriate chemical-specific factors needed.
 A table is presented below with a few of the parameters offered by the RAIS.